ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

     }
 }
 ```
-As you might noticed, it is the same implementation like how we add `Render`, `Transform`, and `Synchronized`.
-The only difference is that if we declare a default setting for the component, we can call default, otherwise, we need to fill out the struct when it is initilize.
+As you might have noticed, it is implemented in the same way as `Render`, `Transform`, and `Synchronized`.
+The only difference is that if we declare a default setting for the component, we can call default, otherwise, we need to fill out the struct when it is initialized.
 For example, the `EnemyStatus` does not have a default implementation; therefore, we need to add a `f32` value into that component.
-Since `EnemyStatus` is a timer of the spawn time, it should initilize as `0.0`.
-However, we can implement a default value, but in this demonstration, I would like to share that part with you to know there is a difference.
+Since `EnemyStatus` is a timer of the spawn time, it should be initialized as `0.0`.
+You can implement a default value as well, even though we don't implement it here.

 <!-- There is one component that you have not seen above; it is a `Score` component.
 This updated version will be out soon; in fact, we will talk about that in the next page of this tutorial. -->

 ## Communication from Client to Server
 The most common method that we will be using is communication from client to server.
-We have in depth documentation regarding [how it works](/Core_Concepts/client_and_server.md).
+If you want to know more about how this works, [check out our core concepts docs.](/Core_Concepts/client_and_server.md).
 The method we will be using is called [subscribe/publish method](/Core_Concepts/pub_sub.md).
-In short summary, the client will send a message to the server, and the server will update based on that message call.
+In short, the client will send a message to the server, and the server will update based on that message call.
 This method involves serializing and deserializing the message: the client will serialize the message before it sends to the server, and the server will deserialize the message to read the message.
 Therefore, we will need to use the following library.

 ```rust
 use serde::{Deserialize, Serialze};